 - a variety of jewelry molds

-- Protective gloves, eye protection, and clothing protection
+- Protective rubber gloves, eye protection, and clothing protection

 - A work area protected by plastic sheeting or a silicone pad, to catch any overflow